ninest/NSR/src/content/articles/basic-military-training.md

 2. Breathe correctly.

   When you breathe.
 Breathe from your diaphragm.
 How to breathe from your diaphragm is you imagine your air going down your stomach.
-If you cannot visualise, lie down and breathe.
+If you cannot visualize, lie down and breathe.
 You will automatically breathe from your diaphragm.
 Don’t forget that feeling.

   Your shoulders should not raise also.
 If they raise when you try to take a deep breath, that means you wrong liao.

 3. Pauses.

   When you shout commands, a pause between the Climb and Finale ( say “1000” in your mind is long enough) will help drive the command into your platoon so that they dun blur and then you dun cock up and paiseh in front of your Sergeant.
-Helps with clarity also.
+Helps with clarity as well.

 4. Practice.